The design take

 Real-time kernels are frequently presented as a set of primitives: semaphores, queues, mutexes, event flags, timers, and notifications.
 Normally, they are generic enough and sometimes overloaded.

 The application programmer declares the coordination dependency, and the kernel manages the resulting priority-relevant consequences.
-This core design principle is developed in the following sections.

-2. Generic Primitives and Semantic Displacement
+Generic Primitives and Semantic Displacement

 Real-time kernels frequently provide broad, generic primitives, requiring application code to assemble the intended protocol.
 While this approach maximises flexibility, it also introduces hidden assumptions.
 For example, a full queue may indicate backpressure on a single receiver, a locked mutex may imply nested ownership with transitive priority effects, a request queue may represent a client blocked behind a server, and a delay may signify either simple suspension or a periodic release relationship.